meghnabinod2049/Ethernaut-writeups/level_1.md

 }
 `

--Understood that if we send ether directly to the contract and we alreadty have a contribution, we can become the owner
+-Understood that if we send ether directly to the contract and we already have a contribution, we can become the owner

 `
 await contract.contribute.sendTransaction({ from: player, value: 1 });